Disease/Disorder

 History

-Patients present with slow onset of fatigue, muscle pain, and weakness limiting their ability to keep up with their peers when performing routine activities, such as climbing stairs, getting up from the floor, brushing hair, or getting dressed.
+Patients present with slow onset of fatigue, muscle pain, and symmetric proximal weakness limiting their ability to keep up with their peers when performing routine activities, such as climbing stairs, getting up from the floor, brushing hair, or getting dressed.
 It is essential to elicit a thorough history including fatigue, weakness, rash, pain, fever, anorexia, weight loss, abdominal pain, nail changes, irritability, joint and muscle aches, and/or difficulty with self-care, swallowing, or speaking.
+Patients should also be asked about any preceding illnesses or family history of autoimmune or rheumatologic disorders.

 Physical examination